 Your complete application will include the Application Form, the Application Fee ($50 nonrefundable), your Goal Statement, GRE scores, transcripts from all post-secondary schools attended, and three letters of recommendation.
-Note that while the SGSR requires two letters of recommendation, the PsyD program requires three letters, at least one of which should be written by a practicum/ research/clinical/volunteer supervisor.
+Note that while the SGSR requires two letters of recommendation, the PsyD program requires three letters, at least one of which should be written by a practicum/research/clinical/volunteer supervisor.
+All three letters should be written on letterhead and uploaded to your application, not written directly in the webform.
 International applicants must also include the Financial Statement and TOEFL scores (forwarded directly from ETS).

 Request that official GRE score reports (forwarded directly from ETS) be mailed directly to the SGSR (School Code 2652).

 Our admissions process occurs in January, February, and March of each year.
-The deadline for receipt of all application materials is December 15 (GRE scores from the December exam will be accepted until late January).
+The deadline for receipt of all application materials is December 1.
+The GRE must be taken prior to the December 1 deadline.
+We can accept unofficial scores until the official scores are received by Graduate Admissions.
 Applications will not be reviewed without the receipt of all requested materials.
 We review application materials from mid-January through February.
-Invitations for personal interviews are made by e-mail in February and March.
+Invitations for personal interviews are made by email in January and February.
 If you are not invited for an interview, you should assume that you will not be accepted into our program.
 You will, however, receive formal notification from the SGSR.